wagov/soc-onboarding/Sentinel-Connector-Guidance.md

 ## Cost optimisation

 Microsoft Sentinel has builtin [queries to understand your data ingestion](https://docs.microsoft.com/en-us/azure/sentinel/billing-monitor-costs#run-queries-to-understand-your-data-ingestion) at a per table level.
 To get further granularity you can look at specific devices sending a lot of data using [additional usage queries](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-insights-overview#additional-usage-queries) or directly run manual queries from [Investigate your Log Analytics usage](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/manage-cost-storage#investigate-your-log-analytics-usage).

+Once you have identified the high cost items, you can reduce the events generated at the source, using a [Logstash filter](https://docs.microsoft.com/en-us/azure/sentinel/connect-logstash) for a custom source or with configuration in Sentinel itself:

+- [Ingestion time transformations](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/ingestion-time-transformations) - should be used to eliminate low value logs before they are persisted within Log Analytics & Sentinel
+- [Basic Logs](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/basic-logs-configure?tabs=cli-1%2Cportal-1) - should be used for high volume tables that aren't queried regularly (approx 1/4 cost per GB ingested)